 MUSIC: SCENE BUMPER MUSIC—RECORDED—CUT 4

 ANNOUNCER: Spring is just around the corner, but it isn’t here yet.
 It’s still going to be cold for several more weeks.
 On days like this, I’m glad to have my Team Lickspittle Hoodie as an extra layer of warm clothing.
 It and other Team Lickspittle items are some of the goodies exclusively available for you to spend your hard-earned cash on at The Hogewash Store.
 Stop by today, and spend some cash to support Team Lickspittle.
-You can also show your support by hitting the Tip Jar or by doing your Amazon shopping via the link on the Home page.
+You can also show your support by hitting the Tip Jar.

 MUSIC: SCENE BUMPER MUSIC—RECORDED—CUT 5